asterai Documentation

 - Inspect the contents of

-, the plugin manifest file - Inspect the contents of
+, the plugin interface file. - Inspect the contents of

 plugin.ts

-, the plugin file - Modify the contents of
+, the plugin implementation. - Modify the contents of

 plugin.ts

-- Get your app ID from the cloud console
+to check that everything is correct. - Get your agent ID from the cloud console.

 - Deploy the plugin:

 - Refresh the page in the cloud console.
-Now you should see the new, active plugin that was just deployed.
+You should see the new plugin that was just deployed.

-- In the playground section, ask "who should I say hello to?".
-The app should reply with "Alice".
+- In the playground section, ask "what is the phrase?".
+The agent should reply mentioning "hello, world!".

 Hopefully this hello world example illustrates how asterai can be used to connect AI to applications.
 Within plugins, it is possible to access LLMs, Vector DBs, make HTTP calls and even use WebSockets.